 Nevertheless, Garza is a pure power pitcher, capable of throwing consistent mid-90s heat, with a knockout breaking ball.
 Much like the rest of the Rays' team, Garza has all the talent in the world; it's just a matter of him maturing and putting it all together.

 And really, that's what we'll see this weekend from the Tampa Bay club.
 We're going to see a ton of young, exciting talent the Rays have amassed through intelligent drafting and canny acquisitions.

-This Tampa team is very much a rising power, with only inexperience holding it back.
+The Rays have been a doormat for a very long time, but that's all coming to an end now.
+This Tampa team is very much a rising power, with only inexperience holding them back.
 If the Cardinals are truly committed to becoming an organization that builds a team through player development and scouting, they should take a good look across the field tonight.

 The Rays are on the rise, and any team looking to build from within would do well to copy their blueprint.

 Our small but mighty local team works tirelessly to bring you high-quality, uncensored news and cultural coverage of St. Louis and beyond.

 Unlike many newspapers, ours is free – and we'd like to keep it that way, because we believe, now more than ever, everyone deserves access to accurate, independent coverage of their community.